(approx) 2 Hours

 Quality G3000 Casting.
 The slotted and drilled rotors meet OE compliance since they are made with G3000 casting.
 Their silver zinc dichromate plating makes them effectively rust-resistant.
 The heavy-duty ceramic carbon-fiber brakes are designed to ensure dust-free and noise-free braking.

 Basic Installation.
 This brake pad and rotor kit has a basic installation process.
 There are no modifications necessary with the bolt-on upgrade of these rotors.
 You can review the installation instructions and break-in procedure on the manufacturer’s website.
+Please see manufacturer's site for information about Break-In Procedure.

 Backed by a 3 Year/36,000-Mile Limited Warranty.
 The Power Stop Brake Rotor and Pad Kit is covered by a 3 Year/36,000-mile limited warranty.
 It doesn’t cover failures of components due to disc thickness variation (DTV) or normal wear.
 For more information on this coverage, please visit the manufacturer’s website.